-31 Recently, a divided D.C.
-Circuit panel employed a categorical approach to invalidate the District of Columbia's "good reason" standard for issuing concealed carry permits, but the panel's decision recognized the validity of prior precedent applying intermediate scrutiny, and opined that a categorical approach would only "rarely (if ever)" be appropriate in other contexts.
-Wrenn v.
+32 Recently, divided panels of the Ninth and D.C.
+Circuits employed a categorical approach to invalidate public carry laws in Hawaii and the District of Columbia, but neither panel purported to overrule prior circuit precedent applying tiers of scrutiny.
+Instead, the panels concluded that they should apply a categorical approach since the challenged laws would be invalid under any level of scrutiny.
+See Young v.
+Hawaii, 896 F.3d 1044, 1070-71 (9th Cir.
+2018) (holding that Hawaii's licensing laws for public carry of firearms, which the panel interpreted to operate as a total ban on public carry, are unconstitutional under any level of scrutiny), reh'g en banc granted, 915 F.3d 681 (9th Cir.
+Feb.
+8, 2019); Wrenn v.
 District of Columbia, 864 F.3d 650, 666-67 (D.C.
 Cir.
-2017) (finding a "categorical approach is appropriate here even though our previous cases have always applied tiers of scrutiny to gun laws" but "this approach would rarely (if ever) apply in cases we can imagine arising in the future").
-The view that a categorical test should always be applied, or should be applied much more broadly, has not been adopted in a majority opinion by any circuit court, but has been expressed only in concurring and dissenting opinions.
-See Tyler v.
-Hillsdale Cty.
-Sheriff's Dep't, 837 F.3d 678, 710 (6th Cir.
-2016) (en
+2017) (striking down Washington, D.C.'s good-cause concealed carry licensing standard, finding that a "categorical approach is appropriate here even though our previous cases have always applied tiers of scrutiny to gun laws" but "this approach would rarely (if ever) apply in cases we can imagine arising in the future").
+The view that a categorical test should always be applied, or should be applied much more broadly, has not been adopted in a majority opinion by any circuit court, but has been expressed only in the concurring and dissenting opinions cited supra note 31.

+33 Bonidy v.
+United States Postal Serv., 790 F.3d 1121, 1126 (10th Cir.
+2015).